Olatubosun/rocksdb.docs/Basic-Operations.md

 Related option is <code>Options::max_write_buffer_number</code>, which is maximum number of write buffers that are built up in memory.
 The default is 2, so that when 1 write buffer is being flushed to storage, new writes can continue to the other write buffer.
 The flush operation is executed in a [[Thread Pool]].

 <code>Options::min_write_buffer_number_to_merge</code> is the minimum number of write buffers that will be merged together before writing to storage.
-If set to 1, then all write buffers are flushed to L0 as individual files and this increases read amplification because a get request has to check in all of these files.
+If set to 1, then all write buffers are flushed to L0 as individual files and this increases read amplification because a get request has to check all of these files.
 Also, an in-memory merge may result in writing lesser data to storage if there are duplicate records in each of these individual write buffers.
 Default: 1

 ## Compression